mkherman/ast101-201/README.rst

 Output
 ++++++++++++++

 Generally there will be a handful of students who wrote down their ID numbers incorrectly on their ScanTron sheets.
-This is a problem, because their marks will not be properly uploaded to Portal.
-Unfortunately, this is very tricky to fix without human aid!
+This is a problem, because their marks will not be properly uploaded to Portal, and it's very tricky to fix without human aid!

 Therefore, the code prints a list of all the students for whom a matching ID number was not found.
 You need to find these students in the Portal file, identify their correct ID number, and update this number in the Remark file.
 It's a good idea to make a copy of the Remark file before doing this, just in case.

 After fixing all of the incorrect ID numbers, run the code again.
-If all of the students' ID numbers are correct you should receive confirmation that the marking results have been saved.
+If all of the students' ID numbers are correct you will receive confirmation that the marking results have been saved.

 **BUT WAIT!
 THERE'S MORE.**